-General Classification of Economic Activities (NOGA), Switzerland
+NOGA: General Classification of Economic Activities, Switzerland

 • Sections: 21 sections represented by capital letters from A to U. While this is the broadest classification level, it is not directly used for coding activities.
 It only serves to divide all economic activities into 21 broad categories.
-For international compatibility, the definition of industries at this level follows the United Nations's ISIC.

 Section